cameronnapoli/event-ticket-api/README.md

 Any Redis server can be used, but for testing, it's easiest to set up a local version.
 Take a look at [this link](https://redis.io/topics/quickstart) for a quick local setup on Linux.
 Redis configuration can be setup in `api/config.json`.

-## API
+## REST API Endpoints

 Get the remaining ticket count.
+Method: `GET`:

     /remaining_tickets

 Begin purchase of a ticket.
 Type can be on the strings: `GA`, `VIP`, or `ONE_DAY`.
+Method: `POST`:

     /buy_ticket/{type}

 Complete purchase of a ticket.
 Token is the token received from the /buy_ticket endpoint.
+Method: `POST`:

     /complete_purchase/{token}